 2020 Camp Dates

 Texas A&M University continues to update guidance on https://www.tamu.edu/coronavirus/ regarding plans for continuity of operations.
-While camps and programs for minors have been cancelled through June 30, 2020, no decisions have been made to date regarding university-sponsored or university-affiliated camps occurring in July and August.
-We will continue to monitor the situation and will advise if any guidance changes on or before May 30 to allow families to continue as planned or make adjustments if necessary.
+While camps and programs for minors have been cancelled through July 31, 2020, no decisions have been made to date regarding university-sponsored or university-affiliated camps occurring in August.
+We will continue to monitor the situation and will advise if any guidance changes on or before June 1 to allow families to continue as planned or make adjustments if necessary.

-We are currently looking to add some camps in July and August and will update this site as soon as those are finalized.
+We have not made any decision on any camps in August, but will update this site as soon as those are finalized.

 Our commitment is to the health and safety of all campers and we will continue to monitor and proactively communicate with you.
 In the interim should you have any questions, you may email firstname.lastname@example.org.

 Women’s Basketball Hall of Fame member, Gary Blair, led Texas A&M to the 2011 NCAA Championship and has transformed the women’s basketball program into a national power since his appointment as head coach in 2003.

 Blair, a two-time national finalist for the Naismith Coach of the Year Award, has guided Texas A&M to 14 straight NCAA Tournament appearances, and to four conference championships, including the 2013 SEC Tournament Championship.